levelhead-wiki/levelhead-wiki.github.io/source/content/tech-list/you-and-the-goods.md

 ### Long Package Throw
 Stand right below the ceiling or inside a 1-tile gap within a wall and then throw the package.
 The package will traverse a longer distance than a normal throw.
 This also works with Throw Blocks.

-Tech demo video : [LevelHead - long Package Throw](https://www.youtube.com/watch?v=nEBEAmEgKmM) - Intuition
+Tech demo video: [LevelHead - long Package Throw](https://www.youtube.com/watch?v=nEBEAmEgKmM) - Intuition

 ### Package Bob _(AKA Stiff Arm)_
 ![Package Bob](/img/you-and-the-goods/PackageBob.gif#floatright)